FabLabLimerick/fablablimerick.github.io/app/_posts/events/2016-06-10-EVENTS-FAMbootcamp.md

 Upon request by participants who reside outside of Limerick, Fab Lab Limerick will provide accommodation in student accommodation for the duration of the bootcamp.
 Fab Lab Limerick will also cover travel expenses (within the Republic of Ireland) for one person per selected project.

 ### Registration
-Anyone interested in participating in the workshop must complete and send the form provided below before May 30th at 11:59pm GMT+1.
+Anyone interested in participating in the workshop must complete and send the form provided below before June 10th at 5:00pm GMT+1.

 ### Selection Committee
 Fab Lab Limerick will be responsible for the evaluation and selection of the projects.